dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation.md

 The approach to signing of CRLs (to ensure integrity and authenticity) is effectively identical to the approaches for signing of certificates - this approach is covered through the same RFCs as outlined in my post covering [RSA signing](/posts/rsa-x509-signing/#specification-of-the-signing-algorithm) e.g. using the same PKCS #1 V1.5 encoding.
 Similarly for validation, the CRL signature can be verified against the applicable signing intermediate and ultimately CA root.

-### manually checking for a certificate in a CRL file
+### Manually checking for a certificate in a CRL file

 Checking for the presence of an end-entity certificate within a CRL entails 2 steps;